 The test may be performed on the unaffected knee as well.
 If the affected knee shows an increased range of motion compared to the other knee, the ACL is probably ruptured.

 Other tests may also be performed to further assess the ACL as well as nearby structures, such as the meniscus and the medial collateral ligament (MCL).

 Doctors typically suggest waiting until after any significant swelling has gone down to perform these tests because swelling can affect the accuracy of the exam.

 In This Article:

-Medical imaging.
-A plain X-ray of the knee is imperative if an ACL tear is suspected because of the risk of fracture.
+- Magnetic resonance imaging (MRI) provides a detailed view of the ligaments, tendons, bones, and cartilage of the knee joint, including the ACL.
 An MRI of the knee is utilized to confirm the diagnosis, evaluate for other injuries to the knee, and help plan for surgery.

 - Ultrasound imaging uses high-frequency sound waves to build a picture of the knee.
 Ultrasound shows resolution of the tendons and ligaments outside of the knee joint, but because of the ACL’s location deep inside the joint, ACL tears cannot be visualized with ultrasound.